 Poe compares its passionate brilliance to cooler, more composed Dian, the horned crescent Moon, and urges Psyche forward:

 Let us on by this tremulous light!

 But Psyche, who knows better, is terrified, and this being Poe, it doesn't end well.

 Poe wrote "Ulalume" in the fall of 1847.
 Before dawn on November 4, 1847, a crescent Venus and crescent Moon ("Dian") indeed hung near each other low in the east below Leo

-Venus was also there in the mid- and late "lonesome October" of that most immemorial year as a larger, thinner, more easily resolvable crescent, though the Moon was absent.
+Venus was there a couple weeks earlier, too, during the mid- and late "lonesome October" of that most immemorial year as a larger, thinner, more easily resolvable crescent, though the Moon at that time was absent.